Subject Leader - Mr Cowley

 E-Safety: Since pupils are spending a greater time online and are starting to go online at a younger age, and on a greater range of devices, the curriculum aims to provide pupils with the education they require to help navigate the online world safely and take their place respectfully in online communities.

 Data: The data strand aims to provide pupils with the skills and knowledge to enter, manipulate, sort, search and represent data in a variety of formats in a range of programs.
-In working through this strand, pupils are introduced to the notion of entering data into a program.
+In working through this strand, pupils are introduced to the notion of entering data into a program or spreadsheet.

 How can you help at home?

 • Information and Online Resources

 Have you accessed these sites at home?
 The links are on our front page too.

 Google Safety Centre https://www.google.co.uk/intl/en/safetycenter/